|Instructor:||Dr. Virginia Bonner|

 • Able to use a Web browser

-• Able to use (and own) a webcam and microphone
+• Able to use (and own or borrow) a webcam and microphone (the library has computers you can reserve too)

-• Able to send and receive e-mail using Outlook™ or Outlook Express™
+• Able to send and receive CSU e-mail

 • Able to attach and retrieve attached files via email

-Note: If you have added this course during the schedule change period and/or were not present for the syllabus review/orientation the first day of class, you are required to meet with me or the TA immediately after class or during my office hours to review course requirements and policies.
+Note: If you have added this course during the schedule change period and/or were not present for the syllabus review/orientation the first day of class, you are required to meet with me immediately after class or during my office hours to review course requirements and policies.